What is the concentrated label?

 - Concentration ratio 2.70: the single biggest winning event was 2.7 times the net result, meaning everything else netted negative.

-Why more positions do not fix it
+Why more positions do not clear it

-What the flag does NOT mean
+What the label does NOT mean

 Check a wallet's concentration